Creating Greenplum Command Center Console Instances

 psql -U gpmon gpperfmon).

 - Any certificates or Kerberos keytab files needed for encryption and user authentication are installed.
+These files must be readable by the gpadmin user.
 See Securing a Greenplum Command Center Console Instance.

 - If the